TurnTheLydon/Azure_Management/README.md

 I will update the below variable list as additional variables are added

+This tool can also be obtained via wget from https://turnthelydon.com/AzManage.ps1

 # Currently the following variables are in use:
     #Resource Group Settings
         #$rg